 End Milling: The End milling operation is the production of both peripheral and face milling operations simultaneously, generates vertical, horizontal or angular surfaces by using an end milling cutter.

-Gang Milling: Gang milling is operation production of producing many surfaces of a job simultaneously by feeding the table against a number of required cutters, (more than two).
+Gang Milling: Gang milling is operation of producing many surfaces of on a job simultaneously by feeding the table against a number of required cutters.
 The surfaces produced may be flat horizontal or vertical surfaces and are produced simultaneously.